ModeTv2: GPU-accelerated Motion Decomposition Transformer for Pairwise Optimization in Medical Image Registration: Acknowledgments

 \section{Acknowledgments}

-This work was supported in part by the National Natural Science Foundation of China under Grants 62071305, 62171290 and 12326619, in part by the Guangdong-Hong Kong Joint Funding for Technology and Innovation under Grant 2023A0505010021, in part by the Guangdong Basic and Applied Basic Research Foundation under Grant 2022A1515011241, and in part by the Shenzhen Science and Technology Program under Grant SGDX20201103095613036.
+This work was supported in part by the National Natural Science Foundation of China under Grants 62471306, 62071305, 62171290 and 12326619, in part by the Guangdong-Hong Kong Joint Funding for Technology and Innovation under Grant 2023A0505010021, in part by the Shenzhen Medical Research Fund under Grant D2402010, and in part by the Guangdong Basic and Applied Basic Research Foundation under Grant 2022A1515011241.

 \biboptions{authoryear}